A Survey on Speech Deepfake Detection: Fully Deepfake detection

 \subsubsection{Transformer}

-In the context of audio anti-spoofing, Transformer encoders are often integrated with other DL architectures, such as ResNet \cite{zhang2021fake} or CNN \cite{bartusiak2022transformer, li2023bilevel}.
+In the context of speech Deepfake detection, Transformer encoders are often integrated with other DL architectures, such as ResNet \cite{zhang2021fake} or CNN \cite{ li2023bilevel}.
 The compact convolutional Transformer (CCT) \cite{bartusiak2021synthesized} is proposed by incorporating two 2D convolutional layers before Transformer encoders to enhance generalization ability.
 This strategy aims to extract high-level embeddings from the input spectrogram feature, rather than directly dividing the spectrogram into patches and feeding them to the Transformer.
-These high embeddings obtained after the convolutional layers aggregate information from all regions of the spectrogram. \cite{li2022role} modifies the 2D convolutional layer into 1D, accompanied by a smaller number of Transformer encoders, named OCT, to reduce overfitting.
+Li et al. \cite{li2022role} modify the 2D convolutional layer into 1D, accompanied by a smaller number of Transformer encoders, named OCT, to reduce overfitting.
 Rawformer, proposed by \cite{liu2023leveraging} combines SE-Res2Net with a positional aggregator before passing to Transformer encoders.
 This integration of Res2Net and Transformer architectures aims to effectively capture both local and global dependencies.

-The conventional Transformer architecture typically focuses on the temporal domain exclusively \cite{yadav2023synthetic}.
+The conventional Transformer architecture typically focuses on the temporal domain exclusively.
 However, recent advancements have been made to adapt the Transformer to treat the temporal and frequency dimensions equally.
-Zhang et al. \cite{zhang2023audio} leverage both the feature matrix and its transposed version to facilitate self-attention mechanism across both temporal and frequency domains. \cite{wang2022npu} proposes a Temporal-Frequency Transformer (TFT) module, consisting of the temporal modeling branch and the frequency modeling branch in parallel.
-This design effectively captures long-term dependencies in both domains simultaneously.
+Zhang et al. \cite{zhang2023audio} leverage both the feature matrix and its transposed version to facilitate self-attention mechanism across both temporal and frequency domains.